Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 # Identity API reference

-## Sync identifiers
+## Sync identifiers<a id="syncIdentifiersTitle"></a>

-Updates the specified customer ID with the Adobe Experience Cloud ID service.
+The  `syncIdentifier()` and `syncIdentifiers()` APIs update the specified customer IDs  with the Adobe Experience Cloud ID service.

-This API synchronizes the provided customer identifier type key and value with the [authentication state](https://app.gitbook.com/@aep-sdks/s/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#authenticationstate) to the Adobe Experience Cloud ID Service.
-If the specified customer ID type exists in the service, this ID type is updated with the new ID and authentication state.
+These synchronize the provided customer identifier type key and value with the authentication state to the Adobe Experience Cloud ID Service.
+If the specified customer ID type exists in the service, this ID type is updated with the new ID and the authentication state.
 Otherwise, a new customer ID is added.

-This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.
-If the current SDK privacy status is `optedout`, calling this method results in no operations being performed.
+These IDs are  preserved between app upgrades, are saved and restored during the standard application backup process, and are removed at uninstall.

+If the current SDK privacy status  is ``MobilePrivacyStatus.OPT_OUT`, calling this method results in no operations being performed.

 {% tabs %}
 {% tab title="Android" %}

-### syncIdentifier
+### syncIdentifier<a id="syncIdentifier-java"></a>

-{% hint style="info" %}
-If the identifier type and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
-{% endhint %}
+This `syncIdentifier()` API updates or appends the provided customer identifier type key and value with the given authentication state to the Adobe Experience Cloud ID Service.
+If the given customer ID type already exists in the service, then it is updated with the new ID and authentication state.
+Otherwise a new customer ID is added.

 #### **Syntax**